 Oder rufen Sie uns an: Tel. (+34) 608 24 76 78

-But why celebrate only one thing, when you can do both?
-Come with your family or friends to any of our apartments in Sitges and spend a fantastic day and evening celebrating both traditions.
-You can start decorating pumpkins, stop to eat chestnuts and panellets, and end up watching scary movies or going out to chase zombies around Sitges.
+Whether you like more the Castanyada or Halloween, come with your family or friends to any of our apartments in Sitges and enjoy this wonderful time in the city.
+You can start the day decorating pumpkins, stop to eat chestnuts and panellets, and finish watching scary movies or going out to have fun at a theme party.
 Do you dare to come?